skip to main content

 Enoch Burke was dismissed from his job as a teacher at Wilson's Hospital School in Westmeath in January 2023 (file pic)

-The dispute with the school began in May 2022 when staff were told by the then principal to use a new name for a pupil and they/them pronouns.
+Mr Burke was dismissed from Wilson’s Hospital School over his conduct following a dispute that began in May 2022, when staff were told by the then-principal to use they/them pronouns and a new name for a pupil.

-He was suspended and subsequently dismissed over his conduct.
+He was suspended and then later dismissed.